 This depends on a few different factors:

 If the policy was set up in trust: The payout will go to a nominated person named on the policy.
 This may not be a family member.

 If the policy was not set up in trust: This is how most policies are set up; the payout will go to the deceased person's estate, making it liable for inheritance tax.

-If there is no will, the estate usually passes to the spouse or civil partner.
+If there is no will in place, the estate usually passes to the spouse or civil partner.

 If there is a will, it will specify who gets what from the deceased person's estate.

-Issues with non-disclosure: This is when the policyholder may have not given an honest account for their medical history, or family's medical history.
+Issues with non-disclosure: This is when the policyholder has not given an honest account for their medical history or family's medical history.

 The policy had already ended: If the policyholder had a term life insurance, it would only have lasted a set duration, e.g. 30 years.
 If the policy term has already ended, you cannot claim.

 You have not given the insurer everything they need: The insurer will be clear in what information and documents it needs to process your claim.
 If you cannot provide them with everything they need, they could reject the claim.